Ronnie Williams, former Garner mayor, dies at 72

 Town officials said Williams' accomplishments greatly enhance the Garner community's quality of life to many of the town's residents.

-Williams is survived by his wife of nearly 50 years, Betsy, as well as two sons and a grandchild.
+Williams is survived by his wife of nearly 50 years, Betsy, as well as two sons and two grandchildren.

 Ronnie Williams, former Garner mayor, dies at 72